Home

 We were landing Conger of 20lbs to 30 lbs and stopped when we had caught about six fish each.
 It was too dark to unhook the writhing , kicking & squirming fish safely so we had to cut the traces once the fish were safely in a hessian sack.
 As soon as a fish took the bait and the line was being pulled away, we would wait for about 10 seconds and then strike hard.
 If you were too soft on the strike, the fish had a chance to hook its tail around a rock and there was no chance of pulling it in.

-[FISHING KNOTS] [FISHING TIPS & ARTICLES] [CHUB FISHING] [UK FISHING LINKS] [WORLD FISHING LINKS] [LOCH AWE BOOK]
+[FISHING KNOTS] [FISHING TIPS & ARTICLES] [SALMON FISHING IN SCOTLAND] [CHUB FISHING] [UK FISHING LINKS] [WORLD FISHING LINKS] [Privacy Information]